 The father is desperate to keep his son out prison, and this weakness is exploited as the parties begin to rack up the price.
 A million dollar bribe for the policeman who spots inconsistencies in the gardener’s story, half a million more for the family’s lawyer as a brokerage fee.
 Then the gardener demands a seaside apartment in addition to his pay-off, and the policeman wants some expenses on top of his.
 Both of these are obvious wish list items.

 But the worm turns.
 At this last request the frustrated father says ‘No’ to the whole deal, withdraws all the offers and says he would rather let the son to go prison.
 His wife pleads, the lawyer threatens, but to no avail.

-With one word the father has switched the balance of power.
+With one word the father has switched the balance of power in the negotiation.
 The lawyer come back, offering to withdraw the wish list demands.
 The father dismisses this, and proposes that the whole deal cost him no more than $1 million, shared between the parties as agreed amongst themselves.
 The lawyer pleads for more money, the father refuses, and the deal is done on his terms.
 There are at least two lessons from this story; firstly negotiators should learn how power can shift by their own actions – it is not a fixed given – and secondly Don’t Get Greedy!